The Cygnus Wall

 The Cygnus Wall is a turbulent region of star formation, and part of the much larger North America Nebula (NGC 7000).
 The Cygnus Wall is mostly made from Hydrogen and Sulfur, shown here in orange-red, surrounded by Oxygen, shown here as blue.
 The Cygnus Wall is about 20 light-years long, or put another way, about 1.3 million times further than the distance between the Earth and Sun!

-I almost captured The Cygnus Wall in an earlier image of The Pelican Nebula, taken with my previous Askar FRA400 telescope.
+I almost captured the Cygnus Wall in an earlier image of the Pelican Nebula, taken with my previous Askar FRA400 telescope.
 Part of my wanting to upgrade to my new Askar 130PHQ was to really focus in on parts of large nebulae, seeing details that are hard to get with a small-aperture wide-field telescope.
-So I was drawn to The Cygnus Wall because I knew it was a dynamic part of the night sky, and would fill my focal length of 1000mm very nicely.
+So I was drawn to the Cygnus Wall because I knew it was a dynamic part of the night sky, and would fill my focal length of 1000mm very nicely.

 The nights are starting to draw in and there was a spell of decent clear weather, which meant it only took me three weeks to collect 40 hours of data in total.
 18 hours was Optolong L-Ultimate data.
 This looked fairly clean after integrating, which is always a good sign!
 The positive omens continued when I integrated 19 hours of Askar D2 data.
 This often looks quite a bit worse than the L-Ultimate, as it’s capturing Sulfur II instead of Hydrogen-alpha, and the signal is usually weaker.
 Although it was a bit noisy, I was happy to see a decent level of detail.
 And finally, I captured three hours of RGB (no filter) data.
 My plan was to just use this for true colour stars, but the nebulosity looked too good to chuck and I ended up including it in the final image by using PixInsight’s NBRGBCombination utility.
 You can see example raw subfames and freshly integrated data if you scroll down to “Example source data”.